-Relapse should not be viewed as a failure; instead, it should be seen as an obstacle to overcome on one's lifelong journey to sobriety.
-Relapse is an opportunity to reassess one's path and get back into a program that offers the support and help needed to maintain sobriety.
+Relapse should not be viewed as a failure but should instead be seen as an obstacle to overcome on one's lifelong journey to sobriety.
+It provides an opportunity to reassess one's path and get back into a program that offers the support and help needed to maintain sobriety.

 How Much Does Rehab Cost?

-- Length of the program
+- The cost of the drugs.